danfouk/Talos-Scripts/README-01.md

 - `worker node`

         talosctl machineconfig patch worker.yaml --patch @worker-patch.yaml --output worker-01.yaml
    - https://github.com/danfouk/Talos-Scripts/blob/main/worker-patch.yaml

 > [!IMPORTANT]
-> One must be careful to ensure that for each node patched, changes will be made to the `node name`,`nodeIP`
+> One must be careful to ensure that for each node patched, changes will be made to the `node name`,`nodeIP`.
+> Thus you will end up with 3 different controlplane files (controlplane-01.yaml,controlplane-02.yaml,controlplane-03.yaml).
+> This will also apply to worker nodes configuration files (worker-01.yaml,worker-01.yaml,....x.yaml).

 **Apply the Customized Controlplane Configuration**
 ---
-- We then apply the configuration file to install Talos Linus with Kubelet artifacts to specified system disk.
+- We then apply the configuration file to install Talos Linus with Kubelet artifacts to the specified system disk.

       talosctl apply-config --insecure \
           --nodes 192.168.0.2 \
           --file controlplane-01.yaml

 > [!IMPORTANT]
-> If you create a DNS record for this IP, note you will need to use the IP address itself
+> Remember to apply the